 - The final result will be goopy, like an egg.

-How to add more volume to or double this recipe:
+How to add more volume to or double this morning glory muffins recipe

 If you’re doubling this recipe, simply double the ingredients but get out a BIG bowl!
-Since you’ll have so much batter, you’ll need 2 muffin tins or you’ll have to bake these in batches.
+Trust us!
+These muffins take up a lot of room when you’re assembling them.
+And since you’ll have so much batter, you’ll need 2 muffin tins or you’ll have to bake these in batches.

 For adding more volume, you can simply eat more muffins in one sitting!
 I ate two per breakfast and was perfectly full.
 If you want to make it a more “well-rounded” breakfast, I’d add a side of fruit or a yogurt.

-These muffins can last in the fridge in an airtight container for up to 7 days.
-They can last at room temp in a container for 4 days.
-They are freezer friendly for up to 3 months!
-You can eat them cold, at room temp or warmed in the microwave for 30 seconds.
-You can try toasting them too if that’s your jam.
+For longer term storage?
+Morning glory muffins are freezer friendly for up to 3 months!
+To store, wrap them individually in foil and then store in an airtight ontainer in the freezer.
+Or, you can eat them cold, at room temp or warmed in the microwave for 30 seconds.
+You can try toasting them, too, if that’s your jam.

 HERE ARE SOME OF OUR OTHER MUFFIN RECIPES TO TRY AS WELL!